Mount Evans

 Mount Evans Road

 After passing Summit Lake we started climbing the final section of the day.
 Only 1400 more feet (427 meters) of climbing.
 By my calculations, the grade kicked up to 9-10%.
 Here the switchbacks start in earnest.
 I think there were 14 of them.
 I went ahead of my new cycling friend.
 I saw him as we turned the next couple of switchbacks but after a while lost contact.
-I don’t believe that either he or his friend made it to the top.
+I don’t think that either he or his friend made it to the top.

 Made it.
 Must.
 Sit.
 Down.